People at the HUMLOG Institute

 Wojciech Piotrowicz

-Associate Professor in Sustainable Supply Chain Management and Social Responsibility
+Associate Professor in Supply Chain Management and Social Responsibility

 Wojciech joined Hanken in 2017, after over ten years at University of Oxford.
 His research is related to Supply Chain and logistics in various contexts, performance and evaluation, as well as impact of technologies on organisations and societies.
 Currently he leads Academy of Finland project focused on humanitarian assistance and local markets under armed conflict conditions.